Drexel’s 11th Street Family Health Services Center to Celebrate Affordable Care Act’s One Year Anniversary

 A celebration of the first anniversary of the passing of the Affordable Care Act is planned for March 24th.

-Philadelphia, PA, March 17, 2011 — The 11th Street Family Health Services, Drexel University Health Center run by nurses and Drexel University’s College of Nursing and Health Professions, and the Family Planning Council will host a celebration of the first anniversary of the passing of the Affordable Care Act on March 24.
+The 11th Street Family Health Services, Drexel University Health Center run by nurses and Drexel University’s College of Nursing and Health Professions, and the Family Planning Council will host a celebration of the first anniversary of the passing of the Affordable Care Act on March 24.
 Women’s Way leaders of the Raising Women’s Voices of Southeastern Pennsylvania coalition will be at Drexel’s 11th Street Health Center marking this milestone.

 Signed by President Obama on March 23, 2010, the Affordable Care Act puts in place comprehensive health insurance reforms that will roll out over the next four years and beyond.
 Most notable changes include: expanded coverage for young adults, small business tax credits and pre-existing condition insurance plans.